hangong/H_Decomposition/README.md

 H = RSN = R(UKU')N

-where T is a translation matrix, R is a rotation matrix, N is ±I, and S is a symmetric positive definite stretch matrix.
+where R is a rotation matrix, N is ±I, and S is a symmetric positive definite stretch matrix.
 The stretch matrix can optionally be factored, though not uniquely, as UKU', where U is a rotation matrix and K is diagonal and positive.
 N can be multiplied into S if desired.

 Copyright 2017 Han Gong, Unviersity of East Anglia <gong@fedoraproject.org>